WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can also track **scheduled change events** like **RDS maintenance** using **CloudWatch events**

+#### Health API

+- you can hit a special API endpoint to check whether any AWS-related incidents might affect your AWS account

+- only **available to business and enterprise support customers** — a weird requirement.

+  - if incorporated into a CI/CD pipeline, you could make sure that you deploy when services are healthy

+  - it might be cumbersome to relay on an API call for your deployment (the API call might fail), but I think the benefit outweighs the risk in this particular case

+- read more about the Health API [here](https://aws.amazon.com/blogs/devops/build-health-aware-ci-cd-pipelines/)

 ### AWS WorkLink

 - **AWS Managed VPN app but for mobile**